 Where integration in mainstream schooling is not possible, a variety of specialist schools are available from pre-school age until 21 years.
 Some cater, for example, to those with a physical disability, and others to students with behavioural difficulties.

 Enrolment in these schools, available throughout the year, requires an assessment to determine the most appropriate school for your child.
 The assessment will be carried out by the Centre psycho-medico-social, PMS (French) in Liège, or the Centrum voor Leerlingenbegeleiding, VCLB (Dutch).
 Alternatively, assessment tests can be carried out in English at the Children’s Department of the Community Help Centre, CHS.

-Details of dedicated SEN schools in a particular area can be found at the town halls (Stadhuis/Maison communale), and the individual Ministries of Education publish lists of special schools on their websites.
+You can find details of dedicated SEN schools in a particular area at the town hall (Stadhuis/Maison communale).
+The individual Ministries of Education also publish lists of special schools on their websites.

 Changing schools in Belgium